Tenure-Track criteria

 Guidelines for Tenure-Track Faculty

 Tenure-track faculty should know what to expect and on what basis they will be evaluated.
 Considering the goals and criteria stated above, it is particularly important that they aim high in publications and develop a coherent research program ensuring their visibility in their fields.
-This means in particular,
+This means in particular

-• not to spread one’s efforts too thinly on different fields, as the time on tenure-track is the time to become a widely known expert in a field.
+• not to spread one’s efforts too thinly on different fields, as the time on tenure track is the time to become a widely known expert in a field;

-• not to go for quick publications of low quality,
+• not to go for quick publications of low quality;

 • to assure a clear focus of one’s work recognizable by one’s peers.

-Adopted by the Economics Department, May 2018
+Adopted in May 2018

 Wird geladen